Salkantay Trek & Machu Picchu

 Huacachina

 Huacachina is a village in southwestern Peru built around a small water oasis and surrounded by tall sand dunes.
-Called the "oasis of America," it is a resort for local families from the nearby city of Ica, and increasingly, an attraction for tourists drawn by the appeal of sandboarding on sand dunes that stretch several hundred feet high.
+Often called the "oasis of America," it is a resort for local families from the nearby city of Ica and, increasingly, an attraction for tourists drawn by the appeal of sandboarding on dunes that stretch several hundred feet high.

-I couldn’t get any interesting shots of Huacachina, where we stayed for a night, so I focused my attention on the dunes behind the resort town that extended as far as the eye could see.
-The sunset gave me little to work with so I applied a warming glass filter to my lens to visually accentuate the “heat” of the dunes.
+I didn’t capture any compelling shots of Huacachina, where we stayed for a night, so I focused my attention on the dunes behind the resort town, which extended as far as the eye could see.
+The sunset gave me little to work with, so I applied a warming filter to my lens to visually accentuate the “heat” of the dunes.
 If you look closely, you can see the ATV dune buggy tracks on the sand far below.

 Huacachina Dunes, Peru